flumixa/ffmpeg/README.md

 ## Known problems:

-The libraries are currently not compiled due to errors caused by Docker virtualisation.
+The libraries are currently not compiled due to errors caused by Docker virtualization.

 ## Feature requests: